-Theoretical and empirical analysis of basic influences on industrial markets, their economic organization, practices and price formation, and related public policy issues.
+Theoretical and empirical analysis of the behavior of firms, the structure of markets and related public policy issues.

 ECON 460 – International Economics

-Nonparametric and linear regression, identification, principles of statistical inference, extremum estimators, asymptotic statistical theory, time series analysis, discrete response analysis, structural microeconometrics.
+Nonparametric and linear regression, identification, principles of statistical inference, extremum estimators, asymptotic statistical theory, discrete response analysis, and and structural microeconometrics.
 (Required sequence.)

 Advanced theory of identification, estimation, and statistical inference.
-Includes partial identification of probability distributions, the bootstrap, refinements of asymptotic theory, and semi- and nonparametric structural microeconometrics.
+Topics include: partial identification of probability distributions, the bootstrap, refinements of asymptotic theory, and semi- and nonparametric structural microeconometrics.

-Methods used to analyze large cross-section and panel data sets with emphasis on applications.
-Analysis of covariance, fixed effects and random effects models, simultaneous equations and qualitative variables, and duration models.
+Methods used to analyze cross-section and panel data sets with an emphasis on applications.

 ECON 498 – Advanced Topics in Economics